Nadezda Kovalevskaya, PhD

 - Ayurvedic nutrition and lifestyle taught by Dr Deepika Rodrigo and Dr Wathsala Wijesinghe (Ayurveda Institute, UK, 2016-2017, diploma with high distinction).
-Educational programme approved by CMA (The Complementary Medical Association).
+Accredited by CMA (The Complementary Medical Association).

 - Ayurvedic massage therapy (Ayurveda Institute, UK, 2016).
-Educational programme approved by CMA (The Complementary Medical Association).
+Accredited by the CMA (The Complementary Medical Association).